MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

 To use the readiness tool:

-1. Get the readiness tool by using one of the following methods:
+1. Get the most recent version of the readiness tool by using one of the following methods:
    - Download the tool directly by using a web browser.
 Go to https://aka.ms/microsofttunnelready to download a file named **mst-readiness**.
    - Sign in to [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Tenant administration** > **Microsoft Tunnel Gateway**, select the **Servers** tab, select **Create** to open the *Create a server* pane, and then select **Download readiness tool**.
    - Use a Linux command to get the readiness tool directly.
 For example, you can use **wget** or **curl** to open the link https://aka.ms/microsofttunnelready.